 \section{Introduction}

-The production of Drell-Yan (DY) lepton pairs at hadron colliders is a benchmark process for testing QCD factorization and parton evolution.
+The production of Drell--Yan (DY) lepton pairs at hadron colliders is a benchmark process for testing QCD factorization and parton evolution.
 The region of small transverse momentum of the lepton pair, \ptll , is of particular interest, as it probes the transition between perturbative and non-perturbative QCD dynamics.

 At low \ptll , the observed transverse momentum does not originate from a single source.
 Instead, it arises from the combined action of two physically distinct mechanisms.
-The first is the \emph{intrinsic transverse momentum} of partons inside the proton, generated at a low, non-perturbative input scale, and reflecting genuine proton structure.
-The second is \emph{soft-gluon radiation}, generated during initial-state parton evolution, which builds up transverse momentum dynamically, through multiple emissions governed by the behaviour of $\alpha_s$ at small scales.
+The first is the \emph{intrinsic transverse momentum} of partons inside the proton, generated at a low, non-perturbative input scale and reflecting genuine proton structure.
+The second is \emph{soft-gluon radiation} from initial-state parton evolution, which builds up transverse momentum dynamically through multiple emissions governed by the behaviour of \as\ at small scales.

 A realistic description of the low-\pt\ DY spectrum therefore requires the simultaneous inclusion of both effects.
-Intrinsic \kt\ alone provides only a baseline smearing, while on the other hand soft-gluon radiation alone cannot account for the observed width and shape of the spectrum at the lowest transverse momenta.
+Intrinsic-\kt\ alone provides only a baseline smearing, while soft-gluon radiation alone cannot account for the observed width and shape of the spectrum at the lowest transverse momenta.
 The measured DY distributions constrain the interplay of these two contributions rather than either of them in isolation.